-Unvested Employee Shares are forfeited upon the termination of employment or service relationship in accordance with the Articles of the Company prior to IPO, and in accordance with the Vesting Agreements post-IPO and 2020 Plan, or in the case of the SIP Plan, SIP shares in accordance with the rules of the SIP Plan.
+Unvested Employee Shares are forfeited upon the termination of employment or service relationship in accordance with the process set out in the Articles of the Company prior to IPO, and in accordance with the process set out in the Vesting Agreements post-IPO and 2020 Plan, or in the case of the SIP Plan, SIP shares in accordance with the rules of the SIP Plan.
 Before IPO, the forfeited shares were converted into deferred shares, with a repurchase right for a nominal amount in favor of the Company.
 As of December 31, 2020, the Company repurchased 1,509,384 deferred shares for consideration of £0.01 to each holder for all of the deferred shares held by that holder.
-As part of the Company's reorganization, 109,058 outstanding deferred shares in existence immediately before the IPO were cancelled upon IPO, and a single deferred share with a nominal value of £92,451.851 in the capital of the Company was created.
-As of June 30, 2022, the Company had one deferred share which could be repurchased by the Company at any time for nil consideration.
+As part of the Company's reorganization, 109,058 outstanding deferred shares in existence immediately before the IPO were cancelled upon the IPO, and a single deferred share with a nominal value of £92,451.851 in the capital of the Company was created.
+As of March 31, 2023, the Company had one deferred share which could be repurchased by the Company at any time for nil consideration.
 SIP shares forfeited under the rules of the SIP Plan are made available under the ESPP for future issuances.
+In accordance with the relevant Vesting Agreements, in 2022 we cancelled 6,036 shares that were held by employees who left employment with the Company since the IPO.